Ship Chartering and Ship Management

 The Chartering and daily ship employment decisions vary widely.
 Below are some examples:

-Insights on Commercial Management from a Chartering and Shipbroking Perspective
+Commercial Management from a Chartering and Shipbroking Perspective